 Making Leaf Shaped Dog Treats

-If you have leaf-shaped cookie cutters, then you can (of course) use those to make leafy treats.
+If you have leaf-shaped cookie cutters (affiliate link), then you can (of course) use those to make leafy treats.
 If you’re planning to use plunger cutters, note that milk powder enriched dough can be on the sticky side for working but bakes beautifully.
 I recommend resting your dough before working, then adjust the consistency to suit if/as needed as noted above.

 As a very easy alternative to specialty cutters, if you don’t have a cookie cutter and want to make leaves, the pictures above show an easy hack using a basic biscuit cutter.
 If you have one, you can use a fluted biscuit cutter (as shown) for a fancy leaf edge.
 Or You can use a plain biscuit cutter or other suitable circular object for a smooth edge.
 Drinking glasses or empty cleaned tins are an easy stand in for a biscuit cutter if you don’t have one.
 For added style, press with a knife to add veins to the leaf shapes.
 Easy peasy and very cute!